Nikon D70s vs Olympus PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D70s and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D70s does not offer wifi capability.
+In contrast, the D70s does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D70s has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D70s was succeeded by the Nikon D80.
+Both the D70s and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D70s was replaced by the Nikon D80, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D70s and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.